Twin Cities emergency vet Archives | Animal Emergency & Referal Center of Minnesota Skip to main navigation Skip to main content

 Read More

-In April 2025, Dr. Schader, one of our emergency veterinarians, joined us on Facebook Live to bust some common myths about the animal ER!
+In April 2025, Dr. Schader, one of our emergency veterinarians, joined us on Facebook Live to bust some common pet emergency myths!
 Missed it?
 No worries—check out a quick summary of the myths and Dr. Schader’s expert answers below.
-Dr. Schader has been a valued member of the Animal Emergency & Referral Center […]
+Dr. Schader has been a valued member of the Animal Emergency & Referral Center of Minnesota […]

 Read More